D-Bald/fiber-backend/README.md

 - API Endpoints for File/Media upload
 - Configuration via Config file
 - Validation schemas for Input Data (https://docs.gofiber.io/guide/validation)
+- Refactor Handler, so that database lookups are seperated in controller

 ## Thanks to...